BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 that class :class:`Settings <concrete_settings.settings.Settings>` is a
 subclass of class :class:`Setting <concrete_settings.settings.Setting>`!
-Hence, nested Settings behave and can be treated as Setting descriptors - e.g. have validators, documentation or bound behavior.
+Hence, nested Settings behave and can be treated as Setting descriptors - have validators, documentation or bound behavior.

 Additionally, validating top-level settings